colinrobertbrooks/blog/content/posts/a-wedding-website.md

 ## Guest Splash Page

-**tl;dr:** The guest-facing splash page is comprised of 6 sections containing React components (including RSVP submission); how some components render depends on the current date.
+**tl;dr:** The guest-facing splash page is comprised of 6 sections containing React components; how some components render depends on the current date.

 ### Intro